jpoehls/zduck.com/_posts/2013/2013-04-09-initiation-into-mechanical-keyboard-geekdom.md

 A quick breakdown is in order:

 * Those funky etches you see on the keys?
 That's Chinese, or rather [zhuyin](https://en.wikipedia.org/wiki/Bopomofo) which is a phonetic system for transcribing Chinese.
-I opted for the Chinese version of the keyboard which is identical to the US version except it ads these additional characters to the keys.
+I opted for the Chinese version of the keyboard which is identical to the US version except that it adds these additional characters to the keys.
 * I got the green LEDs but they make the board with blue, white, yellow, and red as well.
 It was a tough decision!
 * The LEDs have 5 brightness levels ranging from humane to blinding.
 You can even program which keys are lit up and save them as presets.
 * All of the standard media keys are there.
 Play, pause, stop, volume, mute, and skip.